 Alternatively, the defendant may accept your claim in full or in part.

 The person or business who owes you money must respond to your claim.
-You’ll be sent a letter or email telling you the date they need to respond by.
+You’ll be sent a letter or email telling you the date they need to respond by - usually it is within 14 days.

 Within that time, they can either file a defence or file an Acknowledgement of Service.